ElliotKillick/windows-vs-linux-loader-architecture/README.md

           6B824219             210 RpcStringFreeW
 ```

-On Windows, lazy loading/linking (the latter may also be known as binding) is both a [feature of the MSVC linker](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls) and the Windows loader with the NTDLL exported functions `LdrResolveDelayLoadsFromDll`, `LdrResolveDelayLoadedAPI`, and `LdrQueryOptionalDelayLoadedAPI` (more functions internally, not exposed as exports).
+On Windows, lazy loading/linking is both a [feature of the MSVC linker](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls) and the Windows loader with the NTDLL exported functions `LdrResolveDelayLoadsFromDll`, `LdrResolveDelayLoadedAPI`, and `LdrQueryOptionalDelayLoadedAPI` (more functions internally, not exposed as exports).

 On Unix systems, lazy loading can be effectively achieved by doing `dlopen` and then `dlsym` at run-time.
 There are [techniques to get more seamless lazy loading on Unix systems](https://github.com/yugr/Implib.so), but only with caveats.
 One could also employ a [proxy design pattern](https://stackoverflow.com/a/23405008) in their code to achieve the effect.
 Mac used to support lazy loading until [Apple removed this feature from the linker used by Xcode](https://developer.apple.com/forums/thread/131252).
 Apple likely removed lazy loading because it's inherently vulnerable to deadlocking on loader lock.
 This vulnerability is due to lazy loading's ability to cause an application to load a library unexpectedly when calling a lazy-loaded function.